 AYK: Where were you when the blast happened?

 SB: In Daoura with Serwan Baran, one of my artists, visiting a client.
 Daoura is close to where the explosion happened and we were in the middle of the street at the time.
 You cannot do anything in that situation, there’s nowhere to hide – you just see things falling down onto you from above.
 It’s pure chance whether you’re hit or not.
-It took me a few minutes to realise that I wasn’t because, from my experience in the Lebanese war, when you are hit directly you don’t actually feel it immediately.
+It took me a few minutes to realize that I wasn’t because, from my experience in the Lebanese war, when you are hit directly you don’t actually feel it immediately.
 As soon as I registered that I was alive and kicking, I started looking for Serwan.
 It was a very tense ten minutes before we found each other.

 AYK: Like many people, you’ve suffered material damage, but you’ve also endured a very personal loss – that of Firas Dahwish, a much-loved member of the Agial Gallery family.
 What happened?

 SB: Firas was my shadow for twenty years, I literally raised him.
 So, when I got a call saying that he was in hospital I immediately ran there.
-A huge window had fallen on him as he was on his way home, crushing his body, and for a long five days everyone was trying to save his life.
-But unfortunately we lost the battle.
+A huge window had fallen on him as he was on his way home, crushing his body, and for a long five days, everyone was trying to save his life.
+But unfortunately, we lost the battle.
 It was a significant experience for me because, even though my house and my gallery were heavily damaged, it wasn’t important compared to the great loss of Firas.
 All I was interested in was trying to save the life of this very dear person.

 SB: Yes, I was very touched to see the unbelievable solidarity amongst the people, in contrast to the total absence of any government response.
 Instead of coming to help, the officials simply did nothing.
 There was no statement from the government body to say how sorry they were for this national disaster.
-The flags were not even put at half mast.
+The flags were not even put at half-mast.
 It’s very disappointing, and I feel a lot of anger about this irresponsible attitude.
 On the other hand, the people themselves, especially the younger generations, have been incredible, and this is what gives us the morale to stand up for them today.

 AYK: Do you think this is a tipping point for Lebanon?
 SB: Honestly, I really do.
 Something needs to change.
 In these times of Brexit, building walls

-and rising nationalism, and with so much fundamentalism and radicalism in the world, the explosion in Beirut is a clear message against the idea that people can live together, that tolerance is possible, that multiplicity is a wealth and that diversity is important.
+and rising nationalism, and with so much fundamentalism and radicalism in the world, the explosion in Beirut is a clear message against the idea that people can live together, that tolerance is possible, that multiplicity is wealth and that diversity is important.
 This is what Beirut has always represented for me.
 AYK: How important is art at times like these?

 SB: The only way for those of us in the art world to make change is through our creativity.
 There is such a lack of worthwhile leaders and politicians in the world, but the artist alone in his or her atelier has the capacity to create an expression – a vision of the world in which we would like to live – that can snowball and reach thousands of people.
 You cannot hide the emotion coming from an artwork.